Ark: Survival Evolved Accessibility Report

 Similar Games With More Accessibility Features for Audio

 If you want to play Ark: Survival Evolved, but it doesn't offer the Audio accessibility features you require, these similar games extend the Audio accessibility:

-Ark: Survival Evolved has 1 accessibility feature for Communication which deals with how you can communicate with other players in the game and what options are available to customise and control this interaction.
+We've documented 1 accessibility feature for Communication in Ark: Survival Evolved which deals with how you can communicate with other players in the game and what options are available to customise and control this interaction.